openlibhums/memory-alpha/content/pages/support/journal-management/cms.md

 ## Edit a page

-The content manager displays a list of all custom pages currently available on your journal.
+The content manager displays a list of all custom pages available on your journal.
 Click **Edit** to make changes.

 Changes take effect immediately once saved.
 If you do not see them displayed on the journal page, you may need to [refresh your cache](./cache.md).